JesusTr91/Projects/Python/Multiple Linear Regression - Sales Revenue/README.md

 ## Objetive

-We are going to use mltiple linear regression model to predict sells revenue by build linear regresion model with scikit learn, conduct an exploratory data analysis and undertand how to interpret the regresion coeficients.
+We are going to use multiple linear regression model to predict sells revenue by building a regresion model with scikit learn.
+We are also conducting an exploratory data analysis and undertanding how to interpret the regresion coeficients.